-With The Law Superstore you can be confident that every legal service provider on our panel is quality checked, reputable and fully regulated.
+With The Law Superstore, you can be confident that every legal service provider on our panel is quality checked, reputable and fully regulated or accredited.
 This is because we carefully assess and vet every law firm across a range of criteria before accepting them onto our panel.

-- Are fully regulated by the Solicitors Regulation Authority (SRA), Bar Standards Board (BSB) or Council for Licensed Conveyancers (CLC) or are members of The Institute of Professional Willwriters.
+- Are fully regulated by the Solicitors Regulation Authority (SRA), Bar Standards Board (BSB), Council for Licensed Conveyancers (CLC) or are members of The Institute of Professional Willwriters.

 - Carry comprehensive professional insurance

 - Are accountable to the legal ombudsman or the IPW Alternative Dispute Resolution Service

 - Have a formal complaints procedure in place[LD2]

 Regulatory bodies are common across many professions.
 They are designed to give the public confidence and peace of mind in the service providers they represent.